alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * `p.242` in Grapple: "You can also Grapple to keep your hold on a creature you already grabbed."
   It may be helpful to change "grabbed" to "grabbed or restrained".
 ---
+* `p.253` in Pick a Lock: The description of this activity suggests that better locks requiring multiple successes prevent unskilled burglar from trying until a natural 20 opens the lock.
+  Since there is no requirement that the successes be consecutive, a determined burglar with a large supply of picks could attempt to pick the lock until getting enough natural 20s to open the lock.
 * `p.255` in Table 5-2 General Skill Feats: Automatic Knowledge: "Recall Knowledge as a free action once per **day**".
 Full description on `p.258` says once per **round**.
 * `p.258` in Battle Medicine: It is unclear if the action requires a free hand and/or a healing kit
 * `p.265` in Read Lips: The first sentence of the second paragraph is worded like the first sentence of the first paragraph.